mroe1234/DHCPfingerprintHook/readme.md

 Once these paths are correct, just run ```make``` and it will create ```libfingerprint.so```.
 Copy ```libfingerprint.so``` to the hooks directory (ex: ```/usr/local/lib/kea/hooks/```).

 ## Configuration for Kea
 The configuration for Kea is pretty simple as it does not take any parameters.
+There is an optional parameter to set the style of option logging.
+The choice is between "dec" (decimal), and "hex" (hexadecimal).
+If no option is provided it will default to decimal.

 ```
 "hooks-libraries": [
       {
-          "library": "/usr/local/lib/kea/hooks/libfingerprint.so"
+          "library": "/usr/local/lib/kea/hooks/libfingerprint.so",
+          "parameters": {
+              "opt_fmt": "hex"
           }
+      }

     ],
 ```

 Once configured Kea should start logging lines that look something like this:

 ```
-INFO  [kea-dhcp4.fingerprint/23626.140526963117056] LOG_CLIENT_FINGERPRINT client hwtype=1 00:50:56:bf:ba:d4 requested options in the following order 53 54 50 12 55 60 61 255
+INFO  [kea-dhcp4.fingerprint/27634.139948128566272] CLIENT_FINGERPRINT client=00:50:56:bf:ba:d4 requested options=36:32:0c:37:3c:3d
 ```
 ## Support
 Feedback and PRs are absolutely welcome.
 Enjoy.